Delta SkyMiles® Reserve American Express Card review: Premium value for Delta loyalists

 Delta SkyMiles® Reserve American Express Card overview

-The Delta SkyMiles Reserve American Express Card is the top-of-the-line Delta Air Lines card, explicitly made for frequent Delta flyers who want a first-class travel experience.
+The Delta SkyMiles Reserve American Express Card is the top-of-the-line Delta Air Lines card, designed for frequent Delta flyers who want a first-class travel experience.

-However, Delta has recently replaced two popular perks — Status Boost and the Medallion Qualification Dollar (MQD) waiver — with new pathways to elite status.
-And the card’s hefty annual fee and limited bonus categories mean it may only appeal to those who spend significant time and money with the airline.
-Unless you can take full advantage of the card's benefits, it might not be worth the high price of carrying this card.
-Other Delta cards and general-purpose travel credit cards could easily carry more value for a lower annual fee and will be a better fit if you’re focused on rewards value, not flying first class or premium perks.
+However, Delta has recently replaced two popular perks — Status Boost and the Medallion Qualification Dollar (MQD) waiver — with pathways to elite status.
+The card’s hefty annual fee and limited bonus categories mean it may only appeal to those who spend significant time and money with the airline.
+Other Delta cards and general-purpose travel credit cards could easily carry more value for a lower annual fee and be a better fit if you’re focused on rewards value, not flying first class or premium perks.

 -